Owen Farrell: British & Irish Lions

 Farrell was selected as part of the British & Irish Lions squad for the 2013 tour to Australia.
 Farrell started for the Lions in Hong Kong on 1 June against the Barbarians, kicking three penalties and three conversions in a convincing 59–8 win for the Lions.

 In his second game against Western Force, Farrell started on the bench, came on in the 66th minute and scored a try with his first touch, helping the Lions towards a 69–17 win.
 He gained his first Lions test cap, coming off the bench to replace Johnny Sexton, in the 41–16 series decider.

 In April 2017, Farrell was named again as part of the Lions squad for the tour to New Zealand.
 He played a pivotal role in the series, starting in all three tests against the All Blacks.
 The first test, which was a 30–15 loss to the Lions had Farrell start at 10, while England teammate Ben Te'o starting at 12.
 Farrell moved to 12 for the next two tests, with Te'o dropping to the bench to accommodate Irish fly-half Sexton.
 With three minutes left of the second test of the series, the Lions were awarded a penalty due to a dangerous tackle by All Black prop Charlie Faumuina.
 Farrell managed to convert the penalty kick, allowing the Lions to defeat the All Blacks in the second test 24–21, breaking a number of records.

-Farrell did not miss a single penalty kick in the final match of the series, a 15–15 draw, which allowed the Lions to draw the series with the All Blacks.
+Farrell did not miss a penalty kick in the final match of the series, a 15–15 draw, which allowed the Lions to draw the series with the All Blacks.
 Farrell also scored the most points of any player who went on tour with the Lions in 2017, scoring 45 points (31 from tests).

+In July 2025, having not been named in the initial squad, Farrell was called up to the squad for the Lions' tour to Australia by his father and head coach, Andy Farrell, following a forearm injury to Elliot Daly.
+Farrell played in two of the test matches.